Dini-49149/document-chat-assistant/README.md

 3. Make your changes and commit them (`git commit -am 'Add new feature'`).
 4. Push to your branch (`git push origin feature-branch`).
 5. Open a Pull Request.

+#### Featuring OpenAI RAG Strategies

+If you're interested in contributing by implementing or enhancing Retrieval-Augmented Generation (RAG) strategies using OpenAI, we encourage you to explore the following:

+- **Implementing RAG Strategies**: Refer to the [LangChain blog](https://blog.langchain.dev/applying-openai-rag/) to understand the recommended practices and strategies for applying OpenAI RAG.
+- **Feature Integration**: After implementing RAG strategies, please ensure that the integration is well-documented within your Pull Request.
+Explain how the RAG approach is applied and any configuration options you provide.
+- **Testing**: Include tests that demonstrate the effectiveness of the RAG strategies in improving the chatbot’s responses.

+By contributing to this aspect, you can help enhance the application’s ability to generate more contextually accurate and informative responses.

 ### License